-Justice Keller was elected to the Court of Appeals in November 2006 to serve as judge for Division 1 of the 6th Appellate District.
-From 2007 through February 2012, she served as the Court of Appeals representative on the Judicial Conduct Commission, a post to which her fellow Court of Appeals judges elected her.
+Justice Keller was elected to the Court of Appeals in November, 2006 to serve as judge for Division 1 of the 6th Appellate District.
+From 2007 through February, 2012, she served as the Court of Appeals representative on the Judicial Conduct Commission, a post to which her fellow Court of Appeals judges elected her.

 Justice Keller attended Northern Kentucky University’s Salmon P. Chase College of Law while working as a licensed registered nurse in critical care.
 She earned her juris doctor from Chase in 1990.
-As a student at Chase, she was an IOLTA Scholar.
+As a student at Chase, she was an IOLTA scholar.
 She received the Chase Excellence Award in 2007 and was the recipient of the Chase Exceptional Service Award in 2011.

-In 2012, Justice Keller was named a 2012 Outstanding Woman of Northern Kentucky.
+Additionally, Justice Keller was named a 2012 Outstanding Woman of Northern Kentucky.

-She has served in various positions for the Northern Kentucky and Kentucky bar associations.
+She has served in various positions for the Northern Kentucky and Kentucky Bar Associations.
 In 2009, she received the KBA’s Donated Legal Services Award.
 She is a master in the Salmon P. Chase Inn of Court and was elected president of the Inn for 2012-13.

-Justice Keller has served her community through various volunteer and board positions, including those with the Diocesan Catholic Children’s Home, the Northern Kentucky Children’s Advocacy Center, Villa Madonna Academy, Centre College, NKU Salmon P. Chase College of Law and the St. Thomas More Society.
+Justice Keller has served her community through various volunteer and board positions, including those with the Diocesan Catholic Children’s Home, the Northern Kentucky Children’s Advocacy Center, Villa Madonna Academy, Centre College, NKU Salmon P. Chase College of Law, and the St. Thomas More Society.

-A lifelong Kentuckian, Justice Keller and her husband, Jim, a physician, are the proud parents of two daughters.
+A lifelong Northern Kentuckian, Justice Keller and her husband, Jim, a physician, are the proud parents of two daughters.